atxFarley/aws_serverless/README.md

 3. Upon validating database and AWS Lambda functions running in AWS, the final layer of the application is the user interface.
 Follow the instructions for configuring and deploying [here](ui/README.md).

 ## API Reference
+See the API reference for the AWS Lambda functions [here](lambda/README.md).
 ## Tests
 ### Lambda